Student Discount: Updated Guide

 Student?
 Recent graduate?
 Have access to an “ac.uk” email address?
 You can get student discount!!
 With a university degree costing £9,000+ a year you might as well reap all the benefits you can!
 Carry on reading to find out about all the ways that you can claim student discount…

-NUS extra is the most popular student discount card in the UK.
+The Totum Card (previously NUS extra) is the most popular student discount card in the UK.
 It provides you with discounts for over 200 retailers (in the UK) and includes a FREE International Student Identity Card (ISIC).

-ISIC discounts include: 30% off Lonely Planet, 25% off Gatwick, Heathrow and Stansted Express, 20% off Eurolines, 15% off Go Ape & 5% off Homestay.
+ISIC discounts include: 30% off Lonely Planet, 25% off Gatwick, Heathrow and Stansted Express, 20% off Eurolines.
+As well as 15% off Go Ape & 5% off Homestay.

 The UNiDAYS app provides all the benefits of having student discount in a convenient (and FREE) app.
-You don’t get a physical card with this – all you need to do is download the UNiDAYS app.
+You don’t get a physical card with unidays – just download the UNiDAYS app.

 Popular brands such as Urban Outfitters, Asos and Apple are all featured on UNiDAYS and since all you need is the app on your mobile device, you always have access to your discount.
 While UNiDAYS is less about your essential items and more about shopping for extras, it’s a must-have for any UK student who enjoys the odd treat.